Good day friends,

 This is the world in which our children are growing up.
 A world where we, as grown-ups, are sometimes hesitant to bring our Christian faith to the workplace, to discuss our beliefs within our social circle or to invite our friends to Church functions.

 We are all willing to ask our companies for corporate donations towards noble causes, but we will never ask them to sponsor any church project.
 We simply would not dare.
 I call that “adult peer pressure” of the religious kind, the need to conform to the masses because it is simply too exhausting, energy-consuming, dangerous to stand out.

 And our children are facing this exact type of peer pressure.

-To illustrate this concept, Philo is seen away from his Christian support system, he is on his own.
-He is at a camping trip and faces a challenge we have all confronted at one point or another as children and continuously confront as adults: standing firm in our faith at the risk of being ridiculed, of being ostracized.
+To illustrate this concept, Philo is seen away from his Christian support system.
+He is on his own.
+He is on a camping trip and faces a challenge we have all confronted at one point or another as children and continuously confront as adults: standing firm in our faith at the risk of being ridiculed, of being ostracized.

-After becoming a cub scout, Philo rushed home to start packing for his first camping trip with his friends.
+After becoming a cub scout, Philo rushed home to pack for his first camping trip with his friends.
 His excitement was boundless!

 What could be better than a few days of fishing, swimming and sleeping in a tent under the stars?
 When it came time to pack his Bible, Philo hesitated.
 How would his friends react if he prayed in front of them?
 Would they make fun of him?

 Join Philo as he faces his toughest challenge yet: remaining faithful to Jesus under peer pressure.